 Co-arbitrator · ICC · Construction and operation of a hotel chain in Brazil involving U.S. corporations and a Brazilian corporation.
 Construction · Portuguese · 2018

-Chairman · CAM-CCBC · Logistics railway/commercial related case involving Brazilian groups.
+Chairman of the Arbitral Tribunal · CAM-CCBC · Logistics railway/commercial related case involving Brazilian groups.
 Transportation Infrastructure · Portuguese · 2017

-Chairman · ICC · International distributorship case of pharmaceuticals among Indian and Puerto Rican companies.
+Chairman of the Arbitral Tribunal · ICC · International distributorship case of pharmaceutical products among Indian and Puerto Rican companies.
 International Distribution · English · 2016

 Confidential, Represented a Brazilian wind power company in a dispute with a Dutch company regarding transfer of technology and related proceedings where we successfully halted the execution on a letter of credit in Switzerland.